FixTheCode/jupyter/README.md

 This example takes an historic file of stock quotes and uses machine learning to predict the future stock prices using various techniques.

 ## Text Mining
+This example show how to extract and process text from a PDF file but similar can be achieved from other common formats including Microsoft Office document.

+This Jupyter Notebook demonstrate:

+    - Displaying the PDF file
+    - Extracting text from the PDF
+    - Processing the data to prepare it for analysis
+    - Displaying graphs of our analysis

+Tech tools used are:

+    - Tika, a highly performant text processing library

 ## Cognitive Search